Ever heard a vehicle being referred to as Cat C? Discover just exactly what this refers to here and what you need to be aware of when this crops up.

 So now that you’re familiar with what a Cat C is, maybe you fancy going to buy one to save some pennies, we can help you.

 Whatever your circumstances, we can help you to find out how much your car is worth.
-You can get a value for your car within seconds and all it takes is for you to share your registration number with us.
-You could even choose to scrap your cat C car too if you can’t sell it.
+You can get an instant car valuation within seconds and all it takes is for you to share your registration number with us.
+You could even choose to scrap your Cat C car too if you can’t sell it.

 jamjar.com